[This page is still in development: see Page History below.]

-This page is in development.
-Many of the items have been contributed by North American members of the Courtenay Society who have generously agreed to share findings from their research.
+Many of the items on this page have been contributed by North American members of the Courtenay Society who have generously agreed to share findings from their research.
 Items that are

 - Bulleted items are texts from the time, most of them from newspapers and magazines with some letters and diary entries.
 The newspaper and magazine items are listed by date of publication which in some cases is several weeks after the event reported.

 There are plenty of false rumours reported here, as well as exaggerations and errors!

 1810 Mr Yard, apothecary at Chudleigh (Devon), as recorded in Joseph Farington’s diary, 10 October:

 - Mr. Yard called in the evening and spoke of reports respecting Lord Courtenay which are daily becoming more particular.
 Many of the neighbouring gentlemen refuse to hold intercourse with him; but several respectable families still continue to visit Him.

 1811 London daily newspaper, Morning Chronicle, 10 January | The Mirror of Fashion:

 - Lord Viscount Courtenay embarked on board his Yacht,

 and set sail, as some people think for America.
 The rumour of his being returned is doubtful.

 [This item appeared on March 9 in the US daily newspaper, New York Evening Post: Foreign News, Selected from London papers to the 12th of January, received at the Office of the N. Y. Evening Post.]